 As I was taking the Engineering course, the Professor I had most to do with in my first three years at Owens was Professor Osborne Reynolds, the Professor of Engineering.
 He was one of the most original and independent of men and never did anything or expressed himself like anybody else.
 The result was that we had to trust mainly to Rankine's text books.
 Occasionally in the higher classes he would forget all about having to lecture and after waiting for ten minutes or so, we sent the janitor to tell him that the class was waiting.
 He would come rushing into the room pulling on his gown as he came through the door, take a volume of Rankine from the table, open it apparently at random, see some formula or other and say it was wrong.
 He then went up to the blackboard to prove this.
 He wrote on the board with his back to us, talking to himself, and every now and then rubbed it all out and said that was wrong.
 He would then start afresh on a new line, and so on.
 Generally, towards the end of lecture he would finish one which he did not rub out and say that this proved that Rankine was right after all.
 Reynolds never blindly obeyed any scholar's view, even if he was an authority, without confirming it himself.
-4.9 Problems - 1.
-Put appropriate words in the blanks below. - (a) A flow which does not change as time elapses is called a flow. , and of flow in a steady flow are functions of position only, and most of the flows studied in hydrodynamics are steady flows.
-A flow which changes as time elapses is called an flow. , and of flow in an unsteady flow are functions of and of flow in an unsteady flow are functions of and flows such as when a valve is / or the from a tank belong to this flow. - (b) The flow velocity is to the radius for a free vortex flow, and is to the radius for a forced vortex flow. - 2.
+4.9 Problems - below.
+1. Put appropriate words in the blanks - (a) A flow which does not change as time elapses is called a and of flow in a steady flow are functions of position only, and most of the flows studied in hydrodynamics are steady flows.
+A flow which changes as time elapses flow. and is called an flow in an unsteady flow are functions of and Flows such as when a valve is or the from a tank belong to this flow. - (b) The flow velocity is to the radius for a free vortex flow, and is to the radius for a forced vortex flow. - 2.
 When a cylindrical column of radius 5 cm is turned counterclockwise in fluid at 300 rpm, obtain the circulation of the fluid in contact with the column. - 3.
 When water is running in a round tube of diameter 3 cm at a flow velocity of 2 m/s, is this flow laminar or turbulent?
-Assume that the kinematic viscosity of water is $1 \times 10^{-6} \text{ m}^2/\text{s}$. - 4.
-If the flow velocity is given by the following equations for a twodimensional flow, obtain the equation of the streamline for this flow: $$u = kx$$ $v = -ky$ 5.
-If the flow velocities are given as follows, show respectively whether the flows are rotational or irrotational: (a) $$u = -ky$$ (b) $u = x^2 - y^2$ (c) $u = -\frac{ky}{x^2 + y^2}$ $v = kx$ $v = -2xy$ $v = \frac{kx}{x^2 + y^2}$ (k is constant).
+Assume that the kinematic viscosity of water is $1 \times 10^{-6}$ m/s. - 4.
+If the flow velocity is given by the following equations for a twodimensional flow, obtain the equation of the streamline for this flow: $$u = kx$$ $v = -ky$ - 5.
+If the flow velocities are given as follows, show respectively whether the flows are rotational or irrotational: - (a) u = -ky (b) $u = x^2 y^2$ (c) $u = -\frac{ky}{x^2 + v^2}$ $v = \frac{kx}{x^2 + v^2}$ v = kx (k is constant).